-Piazza della Signoria | P.za della Signoria, 50122 Firenze FI, Italy | Google Map It
+Piazza della Signoria | P.za della Signoria, 50122 Firenze | Google Map It

-Uffizi Palace and Gallery
+5. Take a Tour of the Uffizi Palace and Gallery

-It was a wonderful experience and we really appreciated the history and connection behind the art.
+It was a wonderful experience, and we appreciated the history and connection behind the art.
 We spent about 4 hours here and didn’t even get to do everything.

 The Corridoio Vasariano is the infamous enclosed passageway that connects Ponte Vecchio and the Uffizi with Pitti Palace.
 It currently houses works of art.

-It is rumored that it will reopen to the public on May 27, 2022.
-This is something you want to keep in mind and in your radar for future travels to Florence.
+It is rumored to reopen to the public on May 27, 2022.
+Now it’s being said that it will open in 2023.
+You want to keep this in mind and on your radar for future travels to Florence.

-Food Tour of Florence
+7. Food Tour of Florence

 One of the best ways to become familiar with a city and its culture is via food.
 One of the best things to do in Florence is a food tour.

 A food tour is a great introduction to any city.
 Book a food tour at the very beginning of your stay.
 It will set your vacation on the right foot.

-Mercato Centrale Florence
+8. Stop by Mercato Centrale in Florence

 One of the things to do in Florence is to see where the locals do their shopping.
 It’s always great to stop in the small supermarkets when you see them on your explorations, but the Mercato Centrale is the central market of the city of Florence.

 The first floor of the Mercato is the original and historic San Lorenzo Market.
-Here you’ll find butcher shops, produce local specialties, gifts, and even food stands that have been there for decades.
+Here you’ll find butcher shops, produce, local specialties, gifts, and even food stands that have been there for decades.

+Where to eat in Florence?
 These are some of our favorite places to eat in Florence.
 We cover everything from pizza, sandwiches, Florentine steak, pasta, and yummy gelato.

 Did you know Ponte Vecchio means “old bridge” in Italian?
 It is the oldest bridge in Florence.
 It is also the most photographed bridge in Florence.